Homicide detectives investigating central Las Vegas attempted theft

 “The employees ran out after him, and then I heard two shots,” he said.

-By the time he got outside, the man who took the beer was gone, but the employees were not injured, he said.
+By the time he got outside, the man he saw taking the beer was gone, he said.

 This is a developing story.
 Check back for updates.